 |Products | Features | Sales | What's New | Download | Support | Tutorials | Newsletter | DOTM | About|

-We will also have a cheaper 'Artist' edition.
-If you don't see it yet, it means we haven't built / released it yet.
+We also have a lower cost 'Artist' edition.
 We make PD Howler first.
 PD Artist then occasionally is released too, as a subset of Howler.
-Artist is cheaper, but don't get me wrong: PD Howler is very affordably priced already too, considering all that it offers.
-But there are a few things you might never use, nor want to pay for.
-If you don't do animation or multi-frame rendering, if you won't ever work with video - check PD Artist.
+Artist is cheaper, but don't get me wrong: PD Howler is very affordably priced too, considering all that it offers.
+But there are a few things you might never need, nor want to pay for.
+So if you don't do animations or multi-frame rendering nor work on video clips, if you won't ever work with video - check PD Artist.

 Project Dogwaffle (PD) is first and foremost a digital painting program.
 But it also does much more.

-Never heard of Project Dogwaffle? or PD Artist or PD Howler, PD Particles??
+You never heard of Project Dogwaffle before? ... nor PD Artist or PD Howler, PD Particles??

 - PD Howler is a digital paint program; it alredy comes with many(!) brushes, and tools to create your own, import more brushes, including particle brushes for foliage.
 Some brushes respond to tablet pressure.
 Some brushes even respond to sounds.

 - Howler is awesome for nature painting.
 Some brushes react to pressure when you have a digital pen (such as Wacom tablet).
 Other brushes react to the volume of music(!).
 Or to the speed of your hand.
 The angle of the brush stroke and pen.
 Some also will react to "behind the scene" alternate images (Swap buffer holds a greyscale gradient image, used to affect the size of the brush).
 There are tools for 3D content going into the brush too.
 And animated brushes.